ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 	end
 end
 ~~~
 Now to save time and sanity you might want to add 'Special' values to your script.
 These are values you can modify easily without opening the script and searching for them there.
 This is extremely helpful when you use those values in multiple places.
-It also lets you display the values in your item description.<br>First add following block to your item in 'npc_items_custom.txt'
+It also lets you display the values in your item description.<br />First add following block to your item in 'npc_items_custom.txt'
 ~~~

 		"AbilitySpecial"